capitalone/rubicon-ml/docs/source/contributing.rst

 .. code-block:: shell

+   cd docs/
-   conda env create -f docs/docs-environment.yml
+   conda env create -f docs-environment.yml

 Activate the new environment and use the ``build-docs.sh`` script in the ``docs`` directory to build the documentation locally.
 The newly built